Credit card: BankAmericard and Master Charge

-Until 1958, no one had been able to successfully establish a revolving credit financial system in which a card issued by a third-party bank was being generally accepted by a large number of merchants, as opposed to merchant-issued revolving cards accepted by only a few merchants.
-There had been a dozen attempts by small American banks, but all were short-lived.
-In 1958, Bank of America launched the BankAmericard in Fresno, California, which became the first successful recognizably modern credit card.
-This card succeeded where others failed by breaking the chicken-and-egg cycle in which consumers did not want to use a card that few merchants would accept and merchants did not want to accept a card that few consumers used.
-Bank of America chose Fresno because 45% of its residents used the bank, and by sending a card to 60,000 Fresno residents at once, the bank was able to convince merchants to accept the card.
-It was eventually licensed to other banks around the United States and then around the world, and in 1976, all BankAmericard licensees united themselves under the common brand Visa.
-In 1966, the ancestor of MasterCard was born when a group of banks established Master Charge to compete with BankAmericard; it received a significant boost when Citibank merged its own Everything Card, launched in 1967, into Master Charge in 1969.
+Until 1958, no company or organization could successfully establish a revolving credit financial system in which a card issued by a third-party bank was generally accepted by a large number of merchants.
+All previous charge cards were issued by merchants, not banks, and were only accepted by a limited number of merchants by agreement.
+In 1958, Bank of America launched the BankAmericard in Fresno, California, which became the first successful program recognizable as a modern credit card.
+This card solved a problem: consumers did not want to use a card that few merchants would accept, and merchants did not want to accept a card that few consumers used.
+Bank of America chose Fresno because 45% of the city's residents used the bank, and by sending a card to 60,000 Fresno residents simultaneously, the bank could convince merchants to accept the card.
+The card was eventually licensed to other banks around the United States and then around the world.
+In 1976, all BankAmericard licensees unified themselves under the common brand Visa.
+In 1966, the ancestor of MasterCard was created when a group of banks established Master Charge to compete with BankAmericard; Master Charge received a significant boost when Citibank merged its own Everything Card (launched in 1967) into Master Charge in 1969.

-Early credit cards in the U.S., of which BankAmericard was the most prominent example, were mass-produced and mass mailed unsolicited to bank customers who were thought to be low risk.
-According to LIFE, cards were "mailed off to unemployable people, drunks, narcotics addicts and to compulsive debtors," which Betty Furness, President Johnson's Special Assistant, compared to "giving sugar to diabetics."
-These mass mailings were known as "drops" in banking terminology, and were outlawed in 1970 due to the financial chaos they caused.
-However, by the time the law came into effect, approximately 100 million credit cards had been dropped into the U.S. population.
-After 1970, only credit card applications could be sent unsolicited in mass mailings.
+Early credit cards in the US were mass-produced and mass-mailed, unsolicited, to bank customers who were deemed to be low risk.
+However, according to Life magazine, cards were "mailed off to unemployable people, drunks, narcotics addicts and to compulsive debtors", which Betty Furness, President Johnson's Special Assistant, compared to "giving sugar to diabetics."
+These mass mailings were known as "drops" in banking terminology, and they were outlawed in 1970 due to the financial chaos they caused.
+However, by the time this law came into effect, approximately 100 million credit cards had been dropped into the US population.
+After 1970, only applications for credit cards could be sent unsolicited in mass mailings.

 This system was computerized in 1973 under the leadership of Dee Hock, the first CEO of Visa, allowing reduced transaction time.
-However, until always-connected payment terminals became ubiquitous at the beginning of the 21st century, many merchants accepted all charges, especially those below a threshold value or from known and trusted customers, without verifying them by phone.
-Books with lists of stolen card numbers were distributed to merchants who were expected in any case to check cards against the list before accepting them, as well as verifying the signature on the charge slip against that on the card.
-Merchants who failed to take the time to follow the proper verification procedures were liable for fraudulent charges, but because the procedures were cumbersome, merchants often skipped some or all of them and assumed the risk for smaller transactions.
+However, until always-connected payment terminals became ubiquitous at the beginning of the 21st century, many merchants accepted all charges, especially those below a threshold value—or from known and trusted customers—without verifying the charges by phone.
+Books with lists of stolen card numbers were distributed to merchants who were expected, in any case, to take two actions: check cards against the lists before accepting them, and verify the signature on the charge slip against the one on the card.
+Merchants who failed to follow proper verification procedures were liable for fraudulent charges, but because the procedures were cumbersome, merchants often skipped some or all of them, and they assumed the risk for smaller transactions.